Jivaro (film): Production

 In April 1952, Pine-Thomas Productions announced they had bought the novel Morro Treasure by David Duncan and hired Duncan to write the script.

 The film was known as Lost Treasure of the Amazon.
 In August John Payne was announced as star as part of a two-picture contract with Pine Thomas, the other being High Voltage.
 Payne ended up not appearing in the film and High Voltage was never made.

 Rhonda Fleming and Fernando Lamas were cast in April 1953.
-The film was meant to be in 3-D.